manonja/my-memes-app/README.md

 - `rails s -p 3001`

 ## Uses
 If you have an account, just login.
-If you don't, create one.
+If you don't, sigup!

-## MVP and stretch goals
+Create memes and save them to your account.

-### MVP
+## MVP

 ## Authors
 Thomas Edwards - https://github.com/tomo10